- What personal data we collect from you when you use our website, apps, visit our stations, contact us or use our services, or WiFi;

 If you require access to images of yourself recorded by a CCTV camera inside a replacement bus, you should contact the company that operates the service.
 You can find this information from signage displayed inside each vehicle.
 External guidelines and best practice

 We operate our CCTV systems in compliance with the CCTV Code of Practice issued by the Information Commissioner’s Office in 2014.
 The Code describes best practice standards which should be followed by organisations operating devices which view or record images of individuals.
 It also covers other information derived from those images that relates to individuals (for example vehicle registration marks).

 5. Where we store your Personal Information

-The information that we collect from you will only be stored in the UK or a country which UK GDPR (see section 9) deems provides an adequate level of protection (“permitted countries”) or, where it is necessary to disclose it to our processors located outside the permitted countries, other jurisdictions where appropriate legal and security safeguards are in place.
-Please contact the Data Protection Officer if you wish to find out more about the safeguards.
+The information that we collect from you will be stored in the UK or a country which UK GDPR (see section 9) has deemed provides an adequate level of protection (“permitted countries”)

 6. Information Security

 We use a range of technical and organisational measures to safeguard access to and use of, your personal information and to ensure it retains its integrity and availability.
 These include structured access controls to systems, network protection, intrusion detection, physical access controls and staff training.
 We also consider anonymising or pseudonymising personal data where practical.